-In terms of cash, Tesla’s operations significantly generated positive free cash flow in 2020.
+In terms of cash, Tesla’s operations generated positive free cash flow in fiscal 2022.

 Additionally, Tesla also has expanded outside of the U.S. by having its Gigafactory constructed all around the world.